 The answer is to stop the demand for prostitution.
 They have tackled this in Sweden by giving strong penalties to men who solicit.
 Figures have dropped rapidly and traffickers have moved their operations out of the country.
 Human trafficking penalties are much lower than drug trafficking penalties and if increased to at least the same level, the demand would also drop.

 Poverty and unemployment increase women's vulnerability, so policies to create economic alternatives for women should be promoted.
 Women should be the main administrators of these programs at all levels.

 The Lasting Solution

 Men or pimps will only ever get temporary benefits from prostitution.
 Generally, women will get no benefits.
 Even if voluntary, the thrill soon wears off and self-esteem lowers.
 The long term solution depends on altering individuals and what they want.
-When any human being thirsts for something better, if they knew a lasting solution was available then hopefully they would try it.
-Prem Rawat has for many years helped people, irrespective of their social, cultural background or beliefs, discover the real happiness they have within themselves.
-Even people in prisons have turned their lives around completely when given the gift of Knowledge, a practical experience of lasting inner fulfillment.
+When any human being thirsts for something better, and there's a possibility of a lasting solution, then hopefully they would try it, wouldn't they?
+Please give Prem Rawat and his gift of Knowledge a try.

 Political changes will never fully work unless we all change as well, but here are some useful links about prostitution and actions being taken.

 Useful Articles about Prostitution